Anti inflammatory drugs, also known as NSAIDs, have some very serious side effects.

 Non-Steroidal Anti Inflammatory Drugs (NSAIDs) work to block an enzyme called cyclo-oxygenase (COX) that is critical in your body's production of prostaglandins.
 It is these prostaglandins that cause swelling and pain and, by reducing prostaglandins, NSAIDs help people with arthritis and joint pain.

 But, and it's a big BUT, prostaglandins have a very important role to play in controlling the constriction of arteries.
-For example there arteries supplying the kidneys, the brain, the placenta ...
+For example the arteries supplying the kidneys, the brain, the placenta ...

-Prostaglandins have a vital role in clot formation, and preventing bleeding.
+Prostaglandins also have a vital role in clot formation, and preventing bleeding.
 Limiting prostaglandins increases the risk of bleeding: haemorrhagic stroke.
+Particular when taking two or more so-called dual antiinflammatory drugs.

 Side effects of Anti inflammatory drugs